BFavier/bfavier.github.io/introduction_to_machine_learning/introduction_to_machine_learning.md

 The most commonly used optimization algorithm is the gradient descent algorithm (Augustin-Louis Cauchy 1847).
 The loss as a function of other parameters can be seen as an hyper-surface we want to find the minimum of.
 The idea of the gradient descent is to start from an initial position of random parameters, and follow the slope of the cost function toward a local minimum.

 The gradient is the vector of derivatives of the loss function with regards to each of the model's parameters.
 It points in the uphill direction, so we make small displacements in the parameters space, in the direction opposed to the gradient.
-The value of the gradient is to be updated at each step.
+In practice this displacement is usualy chosen as a factor called learning rate that multiplies minus the gradient.
+The gradient is function of the parameters and so must be updated at each step.
 Idealy an analytical expression of the gradient should be used, otherwise it can be approximated numerically.

 ![gradient_descent](images/gif_gradient_descent/gradient_descent.gif)

 In this animation we fit a linear function y=a*x+b to some data points.
 In the left panel we represent the data points in blue, the fitted curve in orange, and the deviation between observation and prediction in red.
 The loss to minimize is the sum of the squared lengths of the red segments.
 On the right panel, we ploted in green the value of the sum of squared error (the loss) as a function of the parameters a and b.
 The black dots are the position in the parameters space.
 In this two-parameters case, the gradient descent can be viewed as following the slope of a 3D surface and can be visualized.

+The scale of the parameters is important for this algorithm.
+If the optimal parameters have different orders of magnitude, the learning rate might be too big for small parameters (oscilate around the optimum value) or too small for the big parameters (the parameters will take a prohibitively long number of steps to reach a satisfying value).
+In an atempt to give the same order of magnitude to the parameters, the inputs are often normalized to all have the same order of magnitude.
+Sometimes intermediate results are normalized as well, especially in deep learning.
+Some variations of the gradient descent, such as the Adam algorithm, try to mitigate this scaling issue by adaptatively scaling the gradient's vector components.

+Additionaly it is to be noted that this algorithm might not find a solution close to the global minimum of the loss function as it might get stuck in a bassin: a local minimum.
+For this reason this algorithm might find a different solution depending on initialization of the parameters.
+There are variations of the gradient descent algorithm that aims at beeing robust to these local minimum, such as the bassin-hoping algorithm, or adding momentum.
+However in machine learning the canonicaly used models are well behaved numericaly and local minima usualy have performance nearly equal to the global minimum.
+For this reason the random initialization doesn't matter in practice.

 ### Genetic algorithm